Executive Search: Associate Dean for Academic Affairs

 -

-Members of the School of Social Work are invited to attend listening sessions to gather input that will build the professional profile for the search.
-Virtual listening sessions are scheduled as follows and invitations should be sent by Monday, November 24, 2025:
+Members of the School of Social Work were invited to attend listening sessions to gather input that built the professional profile for the search.
+Virtual listening sessions were scheduled as follows:

 - December 1: 4:30-6:00pm – Faculty and Lecturers